 We took him to the vet’s, which was always a scary place, somewhere he associated with his many procedures.
 Their clinic is on five acres of forest and fields.
 We didn’t go inside, but sat as a family with our dog in the grass and he died with us there, holding his paws, the wind blowing through his ears, knowing that he was loved.
 I can only wish that we could all have that kind of peaceful death.
 It wasn’t easy but we allowed him to leave this life on a high note.

-I went to a small flock health management workshop in which the vet who was presenting suggested euthanizing a bird after 48 hours if there were no signs of improvement.
-Some of us might might feel that’s a bit premature, having experienced birds who have made a slow, but full recovery.
-I do concur that far too many people take too long to make that decision: sometimes in our ignorance we are hopeful for a treatment or cure, which sadly doesn’t come.
+I went to a small flock health management workshop in which the Avian Veterinarian/Pathologist who was presenting suggested euthanizing a bird after 24- 48 hours if there were no signs of improvement.
+Some of us might might feel that’s a bit premature, but I’ve come to believe that is sage advice.
+I concur that far too many people take too long to make that decision: sometimes in our ignorance we are hopeful for a treatment or cure, which sadly doesn’t come.
+In every case in which I’ve procrastinated making that decision – I am equal parts coward and optimist – I’ve regretted not doing it sooner.

 Not only do I not butcher and eat my own birds, largely I haven’t had to euthanize them.
 Frankly, I’m scared of botching it and making them suffer more.
 It’s not the kind of thing you can practice with, and not worry about not getting it right, while you’re learning.
 I’ve been lucky that my friend, Thomas, is both experienced and willing to help out.
 He’s even done some necropsies to see what was going on with those birds.